GlitchyZorua/batchsod/README.md

 # How to run?

-Just type "bsod" in bsod.
+Just type "bsod" in cmd.

 Or click on the batch file.